jantonguirao/nvImageCodec/docs/sphinx/samples/c_samples.rst

 8. Schedule decoding.

-One of the parameters of this function is `cudaStream_t <https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__TYPES.html#group__CUDART__TYPES_1ge15d9c8b7a240312b533d6122558085a>`__.
-If a stream identifier is passed then the API will use it to issue the asychronous cuda calls. :code:`cudaDeviceSynchronize()` is required to complete the decoding process since :code:`nvjpeg2kDecode` is asychronous with respect to the host.

 .. code-block:: cpp

     nvimgcodecFuture_t decode_future;
     nvimgcodecDecoderDecode(decoder, &code_stream, &image, 1, &decode_params, &decode_future);

 9. Wait for decoding to finish and check its status.

+One of the fields in :code:`nvimgcodecImageInfo_t` is `cudaStream_t <https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__TYPES.html#group__CUDART__TYPES_1ge15d9c8b7a240312b533d6122558085a>`__,
+which the library uses to issue the asynchronous CUDA calls.
+To complete the decoding process, you need to call :code:`cudaDeviceSynchronize()` because
+:code:`nvimgcodecDecoderDecode` is asynchronous with respect to the host.
+Alternatively, you can use  :code:`cudaStreamSynchronize` to synchronize with a specific CUDA stream.
+Moreover, if you want to process the decoded image on the GPU, you can skip the synchronization here and use the CUDA stream defined in
+:code:`nvimgcodecImageInfo_t` to schedule further image processing on the GPU, which will occur after decoding.

 .. code-block:: cpp